 But the same dieting roller coaster ride you’ve been on for decades isn’t going to work for this problem.
-It’s inSANE to even think another calorie-cutting, ab crunching, aerobics jumping program is going to work long-term this time.
+It’s inSANE to even think another calorie-cutting, ab-crunching, aerobics jumping program is going to work long-term this time.

 There is a SANE solution to this problem, one that doesn’t involve cutting calories or starving yourself.

-Let’s face it, nobody seems to know what they’re talking about when it comes to losing weight.
-One expert tells you one thing, another tells you something totally different.
+Let’s face it; nobody seems to know what they’re talking about when it comes to losing weight.
+One expert tells you one thing; another tells you something totally different.
 Fad diets come and go all the time, but not before they take your money and leave you frustrated, disappointed – and heavier than before you began the diet.

-You’d think with all the scientific minds out there, someone would have discovered the secret to lasting weight loss and maintenance.
+You’d think, with all the scientific minds out there, that someone would have discovered the secret to lasting weight loss and maintenance.
 Instead, all diet advice is the same but with different approaches — eat less and exercise more.
 Experts tell you that eating fewer calories than your body needs, called a calorie deficit, will lead to guaranteed weight loss.

 That advice has been proven wrong by countless scientific studies, yet it continues to be the mainstream nutrition and diet “wisdom.”

-Nutrition isn’t that Complicated – or is it?
+Nutrition isn’t that complicated – or is it?